Joe Biden Wishes He Had Done Something Different In The 2016 Election

 He added that his son, former Delaware attorney general Beau Biden, had urged him to run in 2016, but Joe thought his family had already been through enough.
 And when Beau died in 2015 after a battle with brain cancer, Joe "lost a part of my soul," he explained in his Colgate speech.
 He officially decided against running for president only a few months after Beau's death.

 In the same speech, Biden applauded Hillary Clinton, calling her “extremely well qualified” to be president.
-But he also chronicled some of the mistakes that the Democrats made throughout the campaign — including not prioritizing working-class voters and spending too much time criticizing Trump's antics.
+But he also chronicled some of the mistakes that the Democrats made throughout the campaign — including not prioritising working-class voters and spending too much time criticising Trump's antics.

 “Do I regret not being president?
 Yes,” he said.
 At least there's always 2020.
 And until then, Joe has some solid advice — for the Colgate students, and for all of us.